 From the manga of the same name, Your lie in April is an anime for those who enjoy more realistic depictions of anime than what we’ve seen from much of this list.
 Your lie in April tells the story of Kōsei Arima, a former child prodigy who gained recognition when he was younger for his talent at playing the piano, becoming nicknamed the “Human Metronome” for his impeccable mechanical accuracy.
 This all changes when Kōsei’s mother died, leaving him unable to play the piano in his grief.
 Your lie in April picks up two years later, when Kōsei meets a girl named Kaori, his classmate and a talented violinist who introduces Kōsei to the world of music he used to love so much.
 Together, Kaori shows Kōsei that he can learn to play unrestricted and unfettered from the mechanics and rules of music he had known so well as a child.

 Another kid-friendly anime to go along with Sun & Moon, Yu-Gi-Oh (technically Yu-Gi-Oh: Duel Monsters) is based on the manga of the same name and aired for five seasons from 2000 to 2004 in Japan, and 2001 to 2006 in the United States.
 Yu-Gi-Oh tells the story of Yugi Moto, a young boy who owns an ancient Egyptian artifact known as the Millennium Puzzle, gifted to him by his grandfather.
 Upon completing the puzzle, he unlocked the soul of the man trapped within it, an unknown presence known only as Pharaoh, with a hidden and forgotten past.
 The show begins as Pegasus, the creator of a popular dueling card game known as Duel Monsters, traps Yugi’s grandfather’s soul in a card, forcing him to compete in a tournament.
-All five seasons with 224 episodes total are streaming on Netflix.
+The first two seasons are streaming on Netflix.
 A spin-off, Yu-Gi-Oh: Arc V, is also streaming on Netflix, though it features an all-new cast of characters and a completely different game.